Innovation and compliance in the healthcare industry

-Gain visibility into 100% of your devices.
-With Tanium Discover, you can run continuous enterprise wide scans multiple times a day to find all devices and bring the endpoints under control.
-Once under control, Tanium Asset unlocks all of the data from your devices around software, hardware, and user details.
-This provides immediate confidence by knowing details of devices that are exposed to PHI.
+- Gain visibility into 100% of your devices.
+With Tanium Discover, you can run continuous enterprise-wide scans multiple times a day to find all devices and bring the endpoints under control.
+Once under control, Tanium Asset unlocks all of the data from your devices around software, hardware and user details.
+This provides immediate confidence by knowing the details of devices that are exposed to PHI.

 To help you better navigate HIPAA Security Rules, have a look at our new datasheet, ‘How Your Organization Can Manage HIPAA Compliance with Tanium’.
 It’s free to download anytime.